 7. Show them the Old West.
 Golden was Colorado’s first state capitol and a one-time rip-roaring mining camp.
 General Grant and General Sherman once stayed in what is now the Buffalo Rose Tavern (known for its live music on the outdoor patio or on their giant indoor stage), and the state’s first capitol building is now a restaurant and bar – The Old Capitol Grille.
 Just two blocks away is the Clear Creek Historic Park, a re-creation of an authentic frontier homestead with a barn, chickens, farmhouse and outbuildings, all in a spectacular setting.
 Or spend time with the greatest Western hero of them all, Buffalo Bill Cody.
 Located on top of Lookout Mountain, this fun museum is devoted to Bill’s exciting life as a buffalo hunter, showman, and army scout.
 You can see everything from Sitting Bull’s feathered headdress to sharpshooter Annie Oakley’s rifles.

-8. Get Wet!
-There’s no lazier way to while away a Colorado afternoon than renting a tube (available at several places in Golden) and floating down Clear Creek.
-A paved bike and hiking trail follows the creek, so you can walk as far as you like upriver and float downstream, passing through many man-made kayak and tubing chutes along the tree-lined creek.
+8. Walk by the Creek!
+A paved bike and hiking trail follows the creek, so you can walk as far as you like along tree-lined creek.
 It’s a relaxing way to spend a hot summer day while armadas of white puffy clouds sail overhead.

 9. Feast on Colorado Cuisine.
 Enjoy dinner on a patio as the perfect end to your perfect day in Golden!
 If you’re looking for a special meal, make reservations at the Briarwood Inn, which features fine dining such as Colorado lamb and Filet Mignon.
 Abejas prides itself on locally sourced ingredients and organic meats.
 Or, you might enjoy Southwestern fare, like margaritas and street nachos at the Table Mountain Grill & Cantina.
 Another local favorite is Miners Saloon, which pays tribute to Golden’s mining history with its beautiful décor, wide selection of Colorado spirits and beer and modern take on 1800s entrees.